rasteroid/rootbeer1/README.md

 that can run a global sync without deadlock.
 Using this primitive with an HMM Learning example gave 102x speedup over a sinle core CPU using a single Tesla C2050.
 This example had O(N^2T) time complexity where N is the number of states and T is the number of signal samples.
+You can expect around 100x speedup from an optimized implementation by an experienced GPU developer per device and 400x for a chassis with 4-GPUs if the problem in computate bound, not memory bound or IO bound.

 ## Programming
 <b>Kernel Interface:</b> Your code that will run on the GPU will implement the Kernel interface.